Time-energy uncertainty relation for noisy quantum metrology: Bipartite uncertainty relation for the Fisher information

 \end{theorem} The proof of this statement is presented in \cref{z:UxjsHdSwwZRl}.
-The argument of the square root never becomes negative, thanks to the Robertson uncertainty relation~\eqref{z:0pRecQmVyaWF} for $A$ and $B$.
+The argument of the square root in~\eqref{z:4438TdZJTrfX} never becomes negative, thanks to the Robertson uncertainty relation~\eqref{z:0pRecQmVyaWF} for $A$ and $B$.
+The proof we present in \cref{z:UxjsHdSwwZRl} considers in fact a more general statement in which the two sides of~\eqref{z:oWCGAyhkI-Md} are proportional to one another rather than differing only by a sign.

 We can identify two extreme cases of interest to gain some intuition for the relation~\eqref{z:4438TdZJTrfX}.
 First consider $A,B$ to be two complementary observables in the sense that they saturate the Robertson inequality~\eqref{z:0pRecQmVyaWF}.
 Consider for instance the Pauli-$Y$ and the Pauli-$Z$ operators on a qubit.
-In this case the right hand side of the inequality~\eqref{z:4438TdZJTrfX} equals one.
-There is a trade-off between the sensitivity losses associated with Bob sensing along the $\mathcal{N}(\partial_a\psi)$ direction and Eve sensing along the $\widehat{\mathcal{N}}(\partial_b\psi)$ direction, as both terms on the left hand side of~\eqref{z:4438TdZJTrfX} cannot simultaneously be equal to one.
+In this case the right-hand side of the inequality~\eqref{z:4438TdZJTrfX} equals one.
+There is a trade-off between the sensitivity losses associated with Bob sensing along the $\mathcal{N}(\partial_a\psi)$ direction and Eve sensing along the $\widehat{\mathcal{N}}(\partial_b\psi)$ direction, as both terms on the left-hand side of~\eqref{z:4438TdZJTrfX} cannot simultaneously be equal to one.
 On the other hand, we can consider two Hermitian generators $A,B$ that commute.
 (Perhaps $A,B$ act on different subsystems of Alice's noiseless clock.)
-In this case, the right hand side of~\eqref{z:4438TdZJTrfX} evaluates to the constant $3$.
-Our uncertainty relation no longer presents any obstruction to both Bob and Eve sensing along the respective directions $a,b$ as well as Alice could, as there is room for both terms on the left hand side of~\eqref{z:4438TdZJTrfX} to be equal to one.
+In this case, the right-hand side of~\eqref{z:4438TdZJTrfX} evaluates to the constant $3$.
+Our uncertainty relation no longer presents any obstruction to both Bob and Eve sensing along the respective directions $a,b$ as well as Alice could, as there is room for both terms on the left-hand side of~\eqref{z:4438TdZJTrfX} to be equal to one.
 This is the case, for instance, if $A,B$ act on different subsystems of Alice's clock, and the respective subsystems are sent to Bob and Eve via the noisy channel and its complementary channel.